adevinta/zoe/docs/index.md

 ## Key features

-Zoe has a lot of selling points.
 Here are some of the most interesting features of zoe :

 - Supports offloading consumption of data to lambda functions, kubernetes pods, etc. for parallelism (ex. adding `-r kubernetes` would offload all the requests to multiple pods in a configured kubernetes cluster).
 - Consume kafka topics from a specific point in time (ex. using `--from 'PT5h` from the last 5 hours).